Customer Experience Design – Make the Customer Know Who You Are

 If your brand is strong, it has personality.
 If it has personality, you can treat your brand as a person – with empathy and care.
 JetBlue’s persona is smart, fresh and stylish.
 As the CX designer, I translate this to edgy and innovative, taking a modern view – chic and modern, regardless of time.
 What does that mean during the design phase?
 Obsession over every detail.

-Details make the customer experience memorable and unique.
+Details make the experience design memorable and unique.
 Nothing is too small for the CX designer to touch.
 The kiosks in T5 are slim, white and without the “catcher” boarding passes.
 Brand-driven decisions and compromises made this happen.
 Crewmembers would have preferred wider kiosks to lay down their cups of coffee.
 They also would have preferred another color that does not require as much cleaning.
 Customers would have preferred the metal, functional and protruding catcher for the boarding passes.
 The brand persona did not fit with any of those functional needs, so they are not in the lobby today.

 Without attention to details, the look and feel of the T5 lobby would not have screamed JetBlue the way it does now.
 By respecting the brand identity, the design came out sleek.
 Customers tweeted praise for the design, comparing it to Apple.